Honor the African American experience at these museums, memorials and more throughout the nation's capital.

 Honor the legacy of Mary McLeod Bethune

 Mary McLeod Bethune was a prominent civil rights activist and organizer who stood up against racial and gender discrimination.
 The Mary McLeod Bethune Council House, situated near Logan Circle, is where the national political leader founded the National Council of Negro Women.
-Although the house is currently closed due to COVID-19, check its website for the latest updates.
-Its typical hours are Thursday through Saturday from 9 a.m. – 5 p.m.
+Tours are available Thursday through Saturday from 9:45 a.m. – 4 p.m.
 Across town in Capitol Hill, you can also visit a statue dedicated in Mary McLeod Bethune's honor.

 Head to Benjamin Banneker Memorial Park in L’Enfant Plaza